dataobservatory-eu/retroharmonize/cran-comments.md

 The dependency dataset has since returned to CRAN and all checks now pass.

-### Notes
+## Notes
-Automatically generated Rd usage lines for certain vctrs double-dispatch S3 methods exceed 90 characters.
-This is due to standard vctrs method naming conventions and does not affect package functionality.

-Installed size is 5.7 MB.

-Subdirectories larger than 1 MB:

-doc 1.1 MB
-examples 1.9 MB
+- Installed size is 5.7 MB.
+Subdirectories larger than 1 MB: doc 1.1 MB examples 1.9 MB

 The package contains small, permission-cleared subsets of real survey datasets used for examples, testing, and vignettes.
 These datasets are